tirkarp/covid19-resource-library/mobility/apple/README.md

 ## Structure

-Apple Mobility Trends are organized in a time series format, where the 7th column onwards contain the relative volume on the date starting from January 13th, 2020.
+Apple Mobility Trends are organized in a time series format, where the 7th column onwards contain the relative volume on the dates starting from January 13th, 2020.

 | Column | Description | Type | Example |
 |-|-|-|-|